To content

 About this artwork.

-On the eastern facade of Taco Mesdag Square there is a gate with a sculpted border.
-The gate dates from 1888 and for a long time was the entrance to the cooperative bakery De Toekomst.
-This ‘COOP’ bakery’ was part of a cooperative that owned a large number of shops in the city.
-For an annual membership fee, members were able to buy items such as fuel, bread and clothing, and it was also possible to participate in a fund for hospital care.
-In this way, the organisation strove to improve the well-being of the working class.
+On the eastern facade of the Taco Mesdagplein, there is a gate with a sculpted frame.
+The gate dates back to 1888 and served as the entrance to the cooperative bakery De Toekomst for a long time.
+This so-called people's bread bakery was part of a cooperative that owned a large number of shops in the city.
+By paying an annual membership fee, members could purchase goods such as fuel, bread, and clothing, and it was also possible to participate in a fund for hospital care.
+Thus, the organization aimed to improve the welfare of the working class.

-The relief around the entrance gate symbolises the socialist struggle as it developed in the second half of the 19th century in the wake of industrialisation.
-The vertical sides depict a farm labourer with a shovel and an industrial worker with a sledgehammer.
-The curved figures represent the glory of labour.
-Above the gate opening is a horizontal frieze showing nude human figures.
-The two figures flanking the gate return in the far left and right of the frieze.
-The only woman in the relief is carrying a child in her arms.
-The figure with a flapping banner is at the forefront of the socialist struggle.
-All seem to be heading for the place where the sun rises: a symbol of the new era to come.
+The relief on the gate symbolizes the socialist struggle, depicting an agricultural worker with a shovel and an industrial worker with a sledgehammer.
+They represent the glory of labor.
+The gate opening is adorned with a frieze depicting human figures in the nude.
+The two figures flanking the gate reappear at the extreme left and right edges of the frieze.
+The only woman in the image carries a child in her arms.
+The figure with the fluttering banner leads the socialist struggle.
+They all seem to be on their way to the place where the sun rises – to indicate that new times are coming.
 Over the sun, two male figures reach out to each other.

-For years the figures on the frieze and the two figures on either side of the gate welcomed all who visited De Toekomst.
-That lasted until 1973 when trucks were purchased that didn't fit through the gate.
-When taking the measurement, the inward-leaning heads of the agricultural and industrial workers were not taken into account.
-A brutal beheading followed to the dismay of the neighbourhood.
+For years, the figures on the frieze and the two figures on either side of the gate welcomed everyone who visited De Toekomst.
+Until in 1973, trucks were purchased that could not fit through the gate.
+The inward-bending heads of the farm and industrial worker were knocked off.
+In 1975, bakery De Toekomst went bankrupt, and in 1986 the building was demolished.
+However, the gate was preserved, and the heavily damaged frame was restored.

 Part of route.